-Include Layers: Check that every layer used on your board is enabled in the list.
-Disabled layers will not be plotted.

-Plot on All Layers: Selected layers will be included in the plot for each layer selected in the include layers list.
+- Include Layers: Check that every layer used on your board is enabled in the list.
+Disabled layers will not be plotted. - Plot on All Layers: Selected layers will be included in the plot for each layer selected in the include layers list.
 The additional layers are plotted on top of the base layer.
-You can reorder these layers using the arrow buttons at the bottom; items that are lower in the list are plotted after (on top of) items that are higher in the list.

-Output directory: Specify the location to save plotted files.
+You can reorder these layers using the arrow buttons at the bottom; items that are lower in the list are plotted after (on top of) items that are higher in the list. - Output directory: Specify the location to save plotted files.
 If this is a relative path, it is created relative to the project directory.

-Plot drawing sheet: If enabled, the drawing sheet border and title block will be plotted on each layer.
-This should usually be disabled when plotting Gerber files.

-Plot footprint values: If enabled, the Value field of each footprint will be plotted on whatever layer it exists on (unless the field visibility is disabled for a specific footprint).

-Plot reference designators: If enabled, the Reference Designator field of each footprint will be plotted on whatever layer it exists on (unless the field visibility is disabled for a specific footprint).

-Plot footprint text: If enabled, text fields in footprints will be plotted on whatever layers they exist on (unless the field visibility is disabled for a specific footprint).
-Disabling this option also disables the plot footprint values and plot reference designators options.

-Force plotting of invisible values / refs: If enabled, all footprint values and reference designators will be plotted, even if the field visibility is disabled for some of these fields.
+Use the D button to open the output directory in a file browser. - Plot drawing sheet: If enabled, the drawing sheet border and title block will be plotted on each layer.
+This should usually be disabled when plotting Gerber files. - Force plotting of invisible values / refs: If enabled, all footprint values and reference designators will be plotted, even if the field visibility is disabled for some of these fields.

-Plot Edge.Cuts on all layers: If enabled, the Edge.Cuts (board outline) layer will be added to all other layers.
-Check with your manufacturer to see what the correct value of this setting is for their manufacturing process.

-Sketch pads on fabrication layers: If enabled, footprint pads on fabrication (F.Fab, B.Fab) layers will be drawn as unfilled outlines rather than filled shapes.

-Check zone fills before plotting: When enabled, zone fills will be checked (and refilled if outdated) before generating outputs.
+Indicate DNP on fabrication layers: If enabled, fabrication layers (F.Fab and B.Fab) will indicate when a footprint has the DNP (Do Not Populate) attribute set.
+DNP footprints are either not plotted on the fabrication layers (Hide) or are plotted with an X drawn through them on the front and back fabrication layer (Cross-out).

+- Sketch pads on fabrication layers: If enabled, the outlines of footprint pads will be drawn on fabrication layers (F.Fab or B.Fab).
+If Include pad numbers is enabled, pad numbers will be drawn as well. - Drill marks: For plot formats other than Gerber, marks may be plotted at the location of all drilled holes.
+Drill marks may be created at the actual size (diameter) of the finished hole, or at a smaller size. - Scaling: For plot formats that support scaling other than 1:1, the plot scale may be set.
+The Auto scaling setting will scale the plot to fit the specified page size. - Plot mode: For some plot formats, filled shapes may be plotted as outlines only (sketch mode). - Use drill/place file origin: When enabled, the coordinate origin for plotted files will be the drill/place file origin set in the board editor.
+When disabled, the coordinate origin will be the absolute origin (top left corner of the worksheet). - Mirrored plot: For some plot formats, the output may be mirrored horizontally when this option is set. - Negative plot: For some plot formats, the output may be set to negative mode.
+In this mode, shapes will be drawn for the empty space inside the board outline, and empty space will be left where objects are present in the PCB. - Check zone fills before plotting: When enabled, zone fills will be checked (and refilled if outdated) before generating outputs.
 Plot outputs may be incorrect if this option is disabled!

-Drill marks: For plot formats other than Gerber, marks may be plotted at the location of all drilled holes.
-Drill marks may be created at the actual size (diameter) of the finished hole, or at a smaller size.

-Scaling: For plot formats that support scaling other than 1:1, the plot scale may be set.
-The Auto scaling setting will scale the plot to fit the specified page size.

-Plot mode: For some plot formats, filled shapes may be plotted as outlines only (sketch mode).

-Use drill/place file origin: When enabled, the coordinate origin for plotted files will be the drill/place file origin set in the board editor.
-When disabled, the coordinate origin will be the absolute origin (top left corner of the worksheet).

-Mirrored plot: For some plot formats, the output may be mirrored horizontally when this option is set.

-Negative plot: For some plot formats, the output may be set to negative mode.
-In this mode, shapes will be drawn for the empty space inside the board outline, and empty space will be left where objects are present in the PCB.

-Do not tent vias: If enabled, vias will be left uncovered on the solder mask layers (F.Mask, B.Mask).
-If disabled, vias will be covered by solder mask (tented).

-KiCad does not support tenting or uncovering specific vias.
-Tenting may only be controlled globally (for all vias on a board).
+Versions of KiCad before 9.0 had a global control for tenting vias while plotting.
+In KiCad 9.0, via tenting is globally controlled in Board Setup, and can be overridden in the properties dialog for each via.